-In order to get a conviction on tax evasion, the United States Attorney must prove beyond a reasonable doubt each of the elements of tax evasion.
+In order to convict the accused during trial for tax evasion, the United States Attorney must prove beyond a reasonable doubt each and every one of the elements of the offense.
+Failure to prove any element beyond a reasonable doubt must result in an acquittal.

 The crime of tax evasion is found at Title 26, United States Code, Section 7201.
 The statute provides the elements of tax evasion are the following: